We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 And finally, if you’re selling products at competitive prices, features like eBay’s ‘great price’ labels (pictured below) and its pricing filters (which allow users to sort product listings by price) can further raise the profile of your products.

 Now, when you build a new Shopify store, you won’t really have an existing audience to sell to, or algorithms automatically marketing your products to people who are likely to buy them.
-It will be up to you to get traffic to your online store and build your own audience.
+So it will be up to you to get traffic to your online store and build your own audience.

 This is because running a business on eBay means doing everything on eBay’s terms, and there is always the risk of a significant change being made to the platform’s operations, algorithms or terms of business that can negatively affect your business.